k1any33/k1any33/README.md

 Hello, I am Kian Yee!!

-I love to build things and explore new technologies!
+I have a passion for software development and love to build things and explore new technologies!

 <!---
 k1any33/k1any33 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.